juselius/drifters/README.md

       * Implement advection for the particles (see above).
 If a particles ends up outside the grid, leave it where it is and ignore it.
       * Implement time stepping for up to 24 hours, using the correct velocity data.
-      * Keep the particle postitions (simulation frame) for every hour, i.e. 24 frames per simulated day.
+      * Keep the particle positions (simulation frame) for every hour, i.e. 24 frames per simulated day.
       * Implement long simulations by wrapping velocity data.
-      * Implement a REST enpoint to fetch frames
+      * Implement a REST endpoint to fetch frames
    2. Client side
       * Load particle frames from the server and plot the particles
       * Add buttons to time step back and forth through frames